w3c/csswg-drafts/polyfill/README.md

 | focusableAreas() | focusableAreasPolyfill() |

 #### Experimental APIs
+NOTE: The APIs below are non-standard and experimental features of the spatial navigation.

-* isContainer (element) :
+* <code>isContainer (element)</code> :
-  * The isContainer (element) method determines whether the element is Spatial-Navigation container or not.
+  * Determines whether the element is a spatial Navigation container.
-  * This method returns true if the element is Spatial-Navigation container, and false if not.
+  * Returns <code>true</code> if the element is the spatial Navigation container, and <code>false</code> if not.
-* findCandidates (element, dir) :
+* <code>findCandidates (element, dir)</code> :
-  * The findCandidates (element, dir) method search all valid candidates for a certain direction.
+  * Searchs all valid candidates for a certain direction.
-  * This method returns a elements list.
+  * Returns a list of elements.
   * Parameter
     * element : Required.
-The target element to search for next candidates.
+The target element to search for candidates.
     * dir : Required.
-The direction to find candidates. it should be one of [“up”, “down”, “left”, “right”].
+The direction to find candidates.
+It should be one of [“up”, “down”, “left”, “right”].
-* findNextTarget (element, dir) :
+* <code>findNextTarget (element, dir)</code> :
-  * The findNextTarget (element, dir) method determines what is the next target for a certain direction.
+  * Indicates what is the next target element for a certain direction.
-  * This method returns the next target element. if there is no target for the direction, It returns null. if scrolling occurs, returns the self-element.
+  * Returns the next target element.
+    If there is no target for the direction, it returns <code>null</code>.
+    If scrolling occurs, it returns the element itself.
-* getDistanceFromTarget (element, candidateElement, dir) :
+* <code>getDistanceFromTarget (element, candidateElement, dir)</code> :
-  * The getDistanceFromTarget(element, candidateElement, dir) method calculate the distance between two elements.
+  * Calculates the distance between the currently focused element and a certain candiate element.
-* setKeyMode (option) :
+* <code>setKeyMode (option)</code> :
-  * The setKeyMode (option)  method sets the key mode for spatial navigation.
+  * Sets which key type to use for the spatial navigation.
-  * The ‘option’ value should be one of [‘ARROW’,  ‘SHIFTARROW’, ‘NONE’].
-In the case of uing 'NONE‘ option, the default spatNav function is turned off.
+  * The 'option' value should be one of [‘ARROW’,  ‘SHIFTARROW’, ‘NONE’].
+In the case of using 'NONE' option, the spatial navigation feature will be turned off.

 ## Usage in automated tests